Auckland's rural areas are a mix of cultivated, natural and built environments that contribute significantly to Auckland's identity and

 Growth in other regions and near Auckland's boundaries creates cross-boundary issues regarding alignment of respective development strategies, and the provision of transport, infrastructure, housing and community facilities.

-In the south settlements are growing closer together and rural production operates across boundaries.
+In the south, settlements are growing closer together and rural production operates across boundaries.

-In the north the extension to the Road of National Significance to Wellsford will improve accessibility to urban Auckland and to Whangarei.
+In the north, the extension to the Road of National Significance to Wellsford will improve accessibility to urban Auckland and to Whangarei.

-These growth factors have resulted in a decrease in the number of rural production properties, and an increase in number of lifestyle properties.
+These growth factors have resulted in a decrease in the number of rural production properties, and an increase in the number of lifestyle properties.